 Doesn't seem familiar?
 Jump to the "Original" help about creating Multiple Answer questions.

 Multiple Choice and Multiple Answer questions are graded automatically.
-If a test only has these types of questions, the test scores are posted automatically for students to view.
+If an assessment only has these types of questions, the assessment scores are posted automatically for students to view.

 To create Multiple Answer questions, use the Multiple Choice question type and choose multiple correct answers.
 You can allow partial credit and negative credit for answers.